mcsimenc/PhyLTR/README.md

 * EMBOSS
 ---
 ---
-## 3. Classify elements using homology to LTR-Rs in Dfam and/or Repbase and remove false positives: on by default
+## 3. Classify elements using homology to LTR-Rs in Dfam and/or Repbase and keeping only elements classified as LTR-Rs is on by default.
+Note, some Dfam and Repbase LTR-R entries are labelled 'Unknown'.
 #### A. Turn off both Repbase and Dfam classification: `--no_classification`
 ![](https://github.com/mcsimenc/PhyLTR/blob/master/_web/step4output.png)
 ###### Description
 Both methods use homology-based evidence for classifying elements as one of the classifications obtained from the database records: BEL, Copia, DIRS, Endogenous Retrovirus, ERV1, ERV2, ERV3, ERV4, Gypsy, Lentivirus (Repbase) and Copia, DIRS, ERV?, ERV1, ERV1?, ERV-Foamy, ERVK, ERVK?, ERVL, ERVL?, ERVL-MaLR, Gypsy, Gypsy?, Ngaro, Pao, Undefined, Unknown (Dfam Superfamily).
-As currently implemented, Dfam hits trump Repbase because they are expected to be longer, and only the highest scoring hits are considered.
+As currently implemented, if both classifications are not exactly the same, the Dfam classification is used for the annotated LTR-R label.
 This worked well for our test genomes and classifications matched domain annotations (e.g. gypsy elements always and only had gypsy domains).
 ###### Output
 * LTR-R annotations with false positives removed and Dfam and/or Repbase annotations (GFF3)
 * LTR-R annotations separated by classification (GFF3s)